rundeck/rundeck/docs/en/manpages/man1/rd-acl.md

 The rd-acl command can test aclpolicy files to check whether they will allow a certain action request or not.

+It can also list the results for all defined access tests for a user or group.

 It can also generate the correct policy for a certain action.
 This can be done in a semi-interactive mode by specifying each [Common Option](#common-options) in turn, allowing it to prompt you with a set of next possible options.